moodle-an-hochschulen/moodle-local_profilecohort/README.md

 ### 3. Cohort members

-On this tab, you can see the user who are currently members of the cohorts which are managed by this plugin.
+On this tab, you can see the users who are currently members of the cohorts which are managed by this plugin.

-This list is just a simple fill-in for a missing cohort members list in Moodle core (see below for details), but is sufficient for checking if the cohorts are filled properly.
+This list is just a simple fill-in for a missing managed cohort members list in Moodle core (see below for details), but is sufficient for checking if the cohorts are filled properly.

 ### 4. Select cohorts to be managed